SameerDalal/library_manager/README.md

 ```java
 connection = DriverManager.getConnection("jdbc:mysql://localhost:3306/library_database", "root", "");
 ```
 On this line change `3360` to your port number.
-To find your port number look in the `Port(s)` column in MySQL row on XAMPP once you have started mySQL.
+To find your port number look in the `Port(s)` column in MySQL row on XAMPP once you have started MySQL.

 ## Features